jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

                 a_list[4]
             a_list[-4]

+  still green

-  still green.
-When I use a negative number that is outside the range
+* When I use a negative number that is outside the range

   .. code-block:: python
     :lineno-start: 23